Day 11 of the Unplugged Wilderness Trek started early and we were happily greeted with brilliant blue skies again.

 and I love realising how small I am in front of such grandeur.

-Those who have read through my other posts about this Unplugged Wilderness Trek, or have read about my trek in Huayhuash, Peru last year (or any of my hiking posts really, where I’m hiking with others), will have noticed that many of the photos include my fellow hikers.
+Those who have read through my other posts about this Unplugged Wilderness Trek, or have read about my trek in Huayhuash, Peru last year (or any of my hiking or trekking posts really, where I am part of a group), will have noticed that many of the photos include my fellow hikers.
 I didn’t always do this.
 In fact, I used to wait for people to get out of the way before I would take a photo.
 One of the reasons I changed in the past few years is for precisely this reason – people give a sense of scale to where I am – and in the mountains, scale is fundamental to the awe-inspiring experience.

 We had a quick lunch at the Tasiilaq Mountain Hut, then headed back down the vertical cliff